Neighbors Care Alliance (NCA)

 - Colonia Verde Neighbor to Neighbor – Supporting the 169-home community northeast of Sabino Canyon Road and Tanque Verde Road.

-- Corona Cares – Serving older adults who reside in Corona de Tucson Fire District between Dawn Road on the north and Houghton Road on the south and Wentworth Road on the east to Ocotillo View Road on the south.
+- Corona Cares – Serving older adults who reside in Corona de Tucson Fire District between Dawn Road on the north and Ocotillo View Road on the south, Houghton Road on the west and Wentworth Road on the east.

 - Junction Connection (Robles Junction) – Serving older adults, primarily with transportation, residing Robles Junction between Milewide Road and Britten Ranch Road and Coleman Road to Kinney Road.

-- Park West Neighbors Helping Neighbors – Serving older adults and people with disabilities who live in the Park Wet Mobile Home Community at 303 West Broadway Boulevard.
+- Park West Neighbors Helping Neighbors – Serving older adults and people with disabilities who live in the Park West Mobile Home Community at 3003 West Broadway Boulevard.

-- ReSources in Vail – Greater Vail Community Resources – Serving older adults who reside in the area that makes up the Vail School District.
-Irvington Road on the north, South Wilmot on the west, Pima County border on the east.
+- ReSources in Vail – Greater Vail Community Resources – Serving older adults who reside in the area that makes up the Vail School District – Irvington Road on the north and Sahuarita Road on the south, South Wilmot on the west, Pima County border on the east.

-- Sunrise Neighborhood Assistance Program (SNAP) – Serving older adults who live between River Road and Sunrise Drive and Craycroft and Kolb Roads.
+- Sunrise Neighborhood Assistance Program (SNAP) – Serving older adults who live between River Road and Sunrise Drive and Craycroft Road and Kolb Road.
+Services available in Spanish.

-- Tucson Estates Neighbors Helping Neighbors – Serving older adults who reside in the Tucson Estates Community which is east of Kinney Road and west of Sarasota Blvd.
+- Tucson Estates Neighbors Helping Neighbors – Serving older adults who reside in the Tucson Estates Community which is east of Kinney Road and west of Sarasota Boulevard.

-- Valley Assistance Services – Serving adults 55 and older and adult with disabilities.
+- Valley Assistance Services – Serving adults 55+ and adults with disabilities.
 Support area includes Sahuarita, Green Valley, Amado, Arivaca, Tubac and Tumacacori.